zzehli/gitlet/README.md

 * Only support text files, therefore taking snapshots basically means taking the snapshot is very similar to saving the file as a string.
 There is not much to be puzzled over here about compression etc.

 ### Day 3: Dec 22rd
+An important concept in the project is persistence, since after every run of the git/gitlet command, the program is closed, the results of the command need to be stored to hard drive.
+Most of the files generated are for the program to use in the future, but some will be available to users such as the files in the working directories commited.
+Unlike other programs that you assume will run continuously between one command and the next, git only execute one program at a time.
+Therefore, it is costly to reestablish the working environment when the program starts again, therefore the persistence set up needs to be efficient.
+And efficiency in persistence comes from how many times the program needs to read from different files. **Therefore how to store internal objects to files(file organization and content of files) and restore them is the central design question.**

+Two problems stands out: **how to store the vertical history (`git log` for a list of commits) and the horizontal history (`git ls-files`, fow which `git status` is a simplified version of)?** These two are maps (in a literal, not programming sense) for both the program and the client to navigate their actions.
+The vertical history is stored in the `.git/ref` folder and the horizontal history is in the `.git/index` file.
+My goal tomorrow is to figure out how `.git/ref` work and finish the development doc in the morning and start coding in the afternoon.

+An more straight forward way to implement file system is to create separate folders for seperate commands such as `objects/commits` for commit history and `objects/stage` for staged blobs, etc. However, this implementation will make file navigation difficult to keep track of by the programmer, since files are essentially regarded as command specific.
+But as the number of commands increase, finding files might become a problem.

+Two of the most important reference I use so far are the Pro Git book [chapter 10](https://git-scm.com/book/en/v2/Git-Internals-Git-References) section 2 and 3 and [mini Git implementation walkthrough](https://maryrosecook.com/blog/post/git-from-the-inside-out) by Mary Rose Cook.